alexisespinosa-uptake/OpenFOAMContainers/Documentation/ContainerCreation/II.HARDCODING_ENVIRONMENTAL_VARIABLES.md

 localShell:$ docker build -t $theRepo/$theContainer:$theTag .
 ```

-## 1. Print out a list of the environmental variables
+## 1. Test the container and the print out a list of the environmental variables

 - 1.1: Run an interactive session.
 For this, mount your current directory "$PWD" as "/localDir", and use your local "user:group" IDs in order to have writing permission to the local directory from inside the container: